vaibhavsagar/website/content/blog/data-is-code.md

 snd   = lambda p: p(false)
 ```

-Although our representation has changed, we can still perform the same
+We can perform the same operations as before to get the second element of our
-operations as before to get the second element of our list:
+list:

 ```python
 >>> example = pair(0)(pair(1)(pair(2)(pair(3)(nil))))